 Like the Swan Preserve, Windsor Woods is a trail network.
 Here, there are more trails (White, Blue, Red, Orange, Yellow) in a smaller space.
 They all loop back to the (somewhat sketchy) parking area.

-The first bit of trail off the road is the worst – at least with curious and bumoly little boys.
+The first bit of trail off the road is the worst – at least with curious little boys.
 It follows a barbed-wire fence that purports to be electrified.
 As my sons “danced” and ran up the leaf-covered trail, I had visions of one of them tripping and falling into the barbs and getting shocked to boot.